quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Client packet with a reserved version number to trigger version negotiation.
 In the Version Negotiation packet the connection ID and packet number of the Client Initial packet are reflected to provide a proof of return-routability.
-Therefore changing these information will also cause the connection to fail.
+Therefore changing this information will also cause the connection to fail.

 QUIC is expected to evolve rapidly, so new versions, both experimental and IETF standard versions, will be deployed in the Internet more often than with traditional Internet- and transport-layer protocols.
-Using a particular version number to recognize valid QUIC traffic is likely to persistently miss a fraction of QUIC flows and completely fail in the multi-year timeframe so therefore not recommended.
+Using a particular version number to recognize valid QUIC traffic is likely to persistently miss a fraction of QUIC flows and completely fail in the multi-year timeframe, and is therefore not recommended.

 # Network-visible information about QUIC flows